robfinch/Qupls/rtl/cpu_v4/copro/README.md

 ### Custom Instructions for TLB miss support.
 These instruction enhance the performance of the miss routine by performing several operations within two clock cycles.
+* LOAD_CONFIG - load the TLB configuration information into registers r1 to r6
 * CALC_INDEX - computes the table index part given the miss address, table level and page size
 * CALC_ADR - computes a PTE address given page table address and index
 * BUILD_VPN - puts together the VPN, ASID and COUNT fields for the upper 64-bits of a TLB entry